Pros |

 The EE 5G WiFi (previously known as the 5GEE WiFi) from EE is a mobile broadband device, meaning that it’s designed to get your gadgets online while you’re on the move.
 You can use it at home, but you’d be better off with a dedicated 5G home broadband device for that.

-For mobile broadband though the EE 5G WiFi has a lot going for it, including the ability to get up to 64 devices online at once, and support for Wi-Fi 6.
+For mobile broadband though the EE 5G WiFi has a lot going for it, including the ability to get over 100 devices online at once, which is more than most rival devices are capable of.

-In fact, on paper it’s a lot better than most mobile broadband devices – both 5G and 4G ones, but does it hold up in practice?
+In fact, on paper it’s a bit better than most mobile broadband devices – both 5G and 4G ones, but does it hold up in practice?
 Read on to find out.

 Design

-Like most mobile broadband devices the EE 5G WiFi isn’t much to look at.
-It’s basically just a white rectangle with some purple EE branding on the front, a few indicator lights, and a few ports.
+Like most mobile broadband devices, the EE 5G WiFi isn’t much to look at.
+It’s basically just a white rectangle with a keyhole-like symbol on the front, and a power button and USB-C port on the side.

 This is totally fine though – nobody needs a flashy router, and the EE 5G WiFi certainly doesn’t look bad, it’s just very plain.

-At 128 x 100 x 17.9mm and 195g it’s also fairly small and light, which is something that’s important for a mobile broadband device.
+At 95 x 65 x 10mm it’s also fairly small, which is something that’s important for a mobile broadband device.
 After all, this is something you’re going to want to carry around with you.

 Setup